No products in the cart.

 We come from two different places in Spain, Galicia and Almería.
-It could be said that, in order to meet , we’ve had to cover one of the longest diagonals of our country.
+It could be said that in order to meet up, we’ve had to cover one of the longest diagonals in our country.

 2. What is your first memory connected to the art world?

-Pedro: I moved to Madrid in my 20s, my former flatmate was studying a Degree in Film Making and it was during those years when I visited The Prado Museum, Queen Sofía National Museum and some other art galleries around the city for the first time.
-My interest in art was getting bigger so I made the decision of returning to school to be able to do some research in artistic processes deeply.
-I studied a Degree in Fine Arts in Granada and later on a Master’s Degree in Artistic Production in Valencia, the place where I live and develop my work together with Raquel and our newly arrived André.
+Pedro: I moved to Madrid in my twenties, and as my former flatmate was taking a degree in Filmmaking, it was during those years that I visited the Prado Museum, the Queen Sofía Modern Art Museum and some other art galleries around the city for the first time.
+My interest in art was growing, so I made the decision to return to college with the ultimate aim of undertaking some indepth research into artistic processes.
+I first took a undergraduate degree in Fine Arts in Granada and later on a master’s degree in Artistic Production in Valencia, the place where I live and carry out my work together with Raquel and our newborn son, André.

-Raquel: I was born in a quite artistic family, my father has always composed and played music with almost anything he could find, and my mother, apart from taking care of us, used to devote her free time to the theatre.
-My grandmother from the side of my dad was a craftswoman; she made dolls, she painted in oils, I would walk down the stairs to her workroom, with the excuse of being searching for the cats, when actually what I wanted was to look, smell and touch everything there.
-Being there, in silence, was my fetish shelter .
-Afterwards, I studied in Almería School of Arts, got my Diploma in Granada and came to Valencia to study the same Master’s Degree as Pedro.
-So here we are, producing everything we portray.
+Raquel: I was born in a fairly artistic family.
+My father has always composed and played music with almost every instrument he has laid his hands on, and my mother, apart from taking care of us, used to devote her free time to the theatre.
+My grandmother on my father’s side was a craftswoman; she made dolls and painted in oils, and I would walk down the stairs to her workroom, with the excuse of searching for the cats, when what I actually wanted was to look, smell and touch everything there.
+That room became my fetish shelter, as I loved to spend a quiet time there.
+Afterwards, I studied at Almería School of Arts, got my undergraduate diploma in Granada and came to Valencia to study the same master’s degree as Pedro.

-3. Have you always worked in the art/design field?
+3. Have you always worked in the art and design field?

-Since we met, we’ve worked together in many projects, which let us do continuous research in different but convergent directions derived from painting and sculpting fields, always wondering about the irrefutable space-time relationship.
-After several years of work in which we combined our most plastic production with image projects linked to photography, video, graphic and art direction, we came across metal and clay, two materials which, being strongly connected, caught our attention in terms of durability and because they have undoubtedly marked the development of our society.
+Ever since we met, we’ve worked together on many projects, which have enabled us to carry out continuous research in different but convergent directions derived from the painting and sculpting fields, always wondering about the irrefutable space-time relationship.
+After several years of work in which we combined our most plastic production with image projects linked to photography, video, graphics and art, we came across metal and clay, two materials which, as they are closely connected, caught our attention both in terms of their durability and because they have undoubtedly marked the development of our society.

-5. How would you describe your creative process and it influences?
+5. How would you describe your creative process and its influences?

-The processes we enjoy the most and the way we like to approach them resembles the idea of a map, with a rheizomatic structure that allows a repositioning of images, words and objects to establish new relationships and create personal cartography open to constant rereadings.
+The processes we enjoy the most and the way we like to approach them resembles the idea of a map, with a rhizomatic structure that allows a repositioning of images, words and objects to establish new relationships and create a personal cartography open to constant rereadings.

-6. Could you describe a typical day of your work?
+6. Could you describe a typical working day?

-Since André was born, our days have changed a lot and our organization is quite organic and full of unpredictable leads, as it is him the one who conducts the working times.
-Either way, we try to keep days relatively intensive in the morning.
-Pedro has breakfast at 6.30 so that he can start working in the workshop from 07:30 until Raquel and André arrive, which is usually at 10:30.
-From this time Raquel takes over the workshop until 13:30 or so.
-After lunch, we return to the workshop for a couple more hours also alternating the work shifts to be able to play with André.
-At 18:00 our day ends and we come back home for dinner and share a few hours together just the three of us.
-But this structure is only mental and serves us not to disperse too much, the reality is that the schedules are very flexible to be able to reconcile our working life with our family life, which is one of the most valuable things our profession has given us.
+Since André was born, our days have changed a lot and our organization is quite fluid and full of unpredictable occurrences, as he is the one who determines our working times.
+In any case, we try to keep days relatively intensive in the morning.
+Pedro has breakfast at 6:30 so that he can start in the workshop from 7:30 until Raquel and André arrive, which is usually around 10:30.
+Then Raquel takes over the workshop until 13:30 or so.
+After lunch, we return to the workshop for a couple more hours, also alternating the work shifts to be able to play with André.
+Our day ends at 18:00 and we come back home for dinner and share a few hours together just the three of us.
+Although this would be our ideal timetable, the reality is that our schedules are extremely flexible to be able to reconcile our working life with our family life, which is one of the most valuable things our profession has given us.

 7. Why did you choose the specific materials you work with?

-Ceramics and metal allow us to review ways from the past into the present, two trades that need a slow production time which makes the observation and acquisition of small fragments indispensable for the creation of cartography.
-Experimentations with glazes, with natural beeswax and its subsequent casting process, experimentation with the shapes and hybridization of both materials are territories rich in processes which deserve to be observed and from which we obtain samples for our future study.
-This makes us feel like metal and clay archeologists.
+Ceramics and metal allow us to review routes from the past into the present; two crafts that require a slow production time, which makes the observation and acquisition of small fragments indispensable for the creation of cartography.
+Experimentation with glazes, with natural beeswax and its subsequent casting process, and with the shapes and hybridization of both materials, are territories rich in processes which deserve to be observed and from which we obtain samples for our future study.
+This makes us feel like metal and clay archaeologists.

 8. What are the technical particularities of your creations?

-Our creative process is not subject to a previous single and concrete idea that may develop later, rather it is a becoming, a continuum in which one thing leads to another.
-We try to think and reflect on processes without a concrete opening and closure, one idea accompanies us to meet another.
-We draw and observe objects all the time, archive images that throughout the process are present, make sketches and small experiments that serve us to think and rethly about the shapes, textures, structures and images that we could do once the pieces are finished.
-But all this happens parallel to the construction of our objects, without a clearly differentiated before or after, we could say that we build thinking and think about building.
+Our creative process is not subject to a single prior idea that may be developed later on, rather it is a continuum in which one thing leads to another.
+We try to think and reflect on processes without a concrete opening and closure, so one idea accompanies us to meet another.
+We draw and observe objects all the time, looking at archive images that are present throughout the process, and making sketches and conducting mini-experiments that enable us to think and reflect about the shapes, textures, structures and images that we could use in creating the pieces.
+All this happens parallel to the construction of our objects, without a clearly differentiated before or after, so we could say that we build thinking and think about building.

-9. What advices could you give to beginning artists who would like to create sculptural design
+9. What advice could you give to budding artists who would like to create sculptural design

 The time we spend on the project and each piece will remain very important to us.
-Our objects are born from being always observing, thinking and making, a gerundio that accompanies us from the beginning of the project.
-This immersive temporality makes every step we take critically thought out and analyzed, learning from mistakes, and trying to maintain a consistent and more robust line of work every day that passes.
+Our objects are born from us always observing, thinking and making, a dynamic process that accompanies us from the beginning of the project.
+This immersive temporality makes every step we take critically thought out and analysed, learning from mistakes, and trying to maintain a consistent and more robust line of work every day.

-10. If your works had to belong to a design movement, in which one would you define it?
+10. If your works had to belong to a design movement, in which would you place them?